 Participating students complete the PhD degree requirements set by the NYU Department of Chemistry and in accordance with the academic policies of NYU GSAS.
-Each student develops an individualized course and research plan in consultation with the Director of Graduate Study at the NYU Department of Chemistry and the student’s NYU Shanghai faculty advisor.
-Most students will complete their PhD in 4-5 years.
+Each student develops an individualized course plan in consultation with the Director of Graduate Study at the NYU Department of Chemistry and the student’s NYU Shanghai faculty advisor.
+Most students will complete their PhD in 5 years.
 A typical sequence follows:

-Begin program with funded research rotation, up to 3 months preceding first Fall semester, to familiarize with NYU Shanghai and faculty as well as lay a foundation for future doctoral study.
+Begin program with funded summer research, up to 3 months preceding first Fall semester, to familiarize with NYU Shanghai and faculty as well as lay a foundation for future doctoral study.

 in New York

 Pursue PhD coursework at Department of Chemistry alongside other NYU PhD students.

-Under supervision of NYU Shanghai faculty advisor, pursue dissertation research and continue coursework.
-Depending on each student’s individualized course of study, return visits to New York may also occur.
+Under supervision of NYU Shanghai faculty advisor, pursue dissertation research.
 Complete all required examinations and progress evaluations, both oral and written, leading up to submission and defense of doctoral thesis.